 - Mentors must have financial need.

-- Must attend ALL mandatory trainings.
+- Must attend ALL mandatory trainings and meetings.

 - First-generation college students are encouraged to apply.